 After a couple of thunder and hail storms, it has finally cooled off here.
 We escaped to Rocky Mountain National Park on Saturday, and I found myself wishing for a sweater and a mug of hot coffee.
 We were lucky enough to get up close and personal with an Elk!
-There are pictures at the bottom of this post but for now, these cooler temperatures mean that I am finally in the mood to talk about warm food again!
-As promised, this post is about Paleo Swedish Meatballs.
+But, these cooler temperatures mean that I am finally in the mood to talk about warm food again.
+So here we go: Paleo Swedish Meatballs.

-Since I haven't been to IKEA, I guess I can't really judge.
-My own memories of Swedish Meatballs don't make much more sense anyways (they include a lot of Costco and have nothing to do with Sweden).
+Since I haven't tried IKEA's meatballs, I can't weigh in on their flavor.
+My own memories of Swedish Meatballs don't make much more sense, anyways: they include a lot of Costco and have nothing to do with Sweden.
 This is why I found myself searching for answers.
 Why are they Swedish?
-While I consider myself a perfectly competent search-engine-maneuverer, I can't say I came back with many answers.
+While I consider myself a perfectly competent Google-maneuverer, I can't say I came back with many answers.
 It does seem that in some parts of Sweden, some meatballs are served in gravy.
 Unlike French Fries, maybe Swedish Meatballs do have an origin-appropriate name.
 I never really got to the bottom of the issue, because at that point I just gave in and decided it was time to eat.
 Maybe that's what French Fries and Swedish Meatballs have in common: they're just too dang delicious for anyone to really care what they're named.

-Serve them over a pile of mash potatoes or on toothpicks as an appetizer.
+Serve them over a pile of spaghetti squash or on toothpicks as an appetizer.
 Swedish or not, there's something about gravy that just hits the spot.

 For the meatballs: